 We covered the basics of learning analytics in our last post.
 Now, we’ll explore how people use this term and introduce you to the Watershed Method™ for learning analytics.
 Our definition of corporate learning analytics is a good start, but to really understand what this phrase means, we need to dive deeper into how different people use it.

-There are two dimensions in which people use the term.
+There are two dimensions in which people use the term "learning analytics."
 The first dimension is complexity, or the sophistication of the analytics.
 The second dimension is category, which identifies the specific area or type of learning data that’s being analyzed (which answers questions about the experience, the learner, or as a whole program).

 We've created the Watershed Method, which defines these degrees of complexity by breaking them into four levels and identifies three categories of learning.

 Analytics consist of varying degrees of complexity, which provide richer, deeper insights as higher levels of complexity are attained.

 The most basic form of analytics is measurement—the simple act of tracking things and recording values.

 Evaluation is the process of trying to make meaning out of the data you’ve measured.
 And does the data mean something good or bad?

 When datasets get large enough,* you can use advanced evaluation techniques—such as exploratory and inferential analytics—to search for relationships within your data and discover powerful insights.

 Level 4: Predictive & Prescriptive Analytics

 The first three levels of the Watershed Method help you understand what’s already happened.
 The fourth level of this method covers predictive and prescriptive analytics, which help you understand what will happen in the future.